mootools/mootools-core/Docs/Fx/Fx.Tween.md

 ### Examples:

-	$('myElement').highlight('#ddf'); //a quick light blue highlight
+    //Will cause a quick light blue highlight:
+	$('myElement').highlight('#ddf');

 ### Notes:

-- If the Element doesn't have a background-color set, or the background color is set to 'transparent', it will be highlighted from the highlight color down to white.
+- If the Element doesn't have a background color set, or the background color is set to 'transparent', it will be highlighted from the highlight color down to white.